bayesiandemography/cambodia/README.md

 The model and graphs in the paper can be reproduced by running the code in file "run_all.R", which in turn runs code in the "src" folder.

 For the code to run, you will need to have the packages **coda**, **dplyr**, and **latticeExtra** installed on your computer.
-These can both be installed from CRAN.
+These can all be installed from CRAN.

-You will also need to have the packages **dembase** and **demest**.
+You will also need to have the packages **dembase** and **demest** installed.
 These can be installed from GitHub using
 ``` r
 devtools::install_github("dembase")
 devtools::install_github("demest")
 ```

-The model database "model.est" and the figures are all created in folder "out".
+Running the code creates the database "model.est" and five pdf files in the folder "out".